knative/docs/docs/serving/setting-up-custom-ingress-gateway.md

          gateway.knative-serving.knative-ingress-gateway: "istio-ingressgateway.istio-system.svc.cluster.local"
      ```

-1. Edit the file to replace the `istio-ingressgateway.istio-system.svc.cluster.local` field with
+1. Edit the file to add the `gateway.knative-serving.knative-ingress-gateway: <ingress_name>.<ingress_namespace>.svc.cluster.local` field with
 the fully qualified url of your service.
 For the service above, it should be updated to: